 What’s the best place to find prototypes that are open to the public other than the review sites?

 Crowdfunding sites.
 These are some of the best places on the internet where prototypes developed by independent inventors for the products can be found.

 Crowdfunding sites like Kickstarter, Indiegogo and Crowdfunding are the few places that one can hit in the quest to find some amazing prototypes for products that may hit the market soon.

 Searching for Prior Art in Product Design Drawings

 Every product that exists today was once a concept portrayed in the form of a sketch or a drawing.
 Though a product may differ from the way it was originally conceived, drawings still serve as a valid form of prior art.
-It could invalidate a design patent considering the fact that though the similar design did not mature into a product, the design was conceived already.
+It could invalidate a design patent considering the fact that though a similar design did not mature into a product, the design was conceived already.
 In such a case, the design fails the most important criteria of patentability: Novelty.

 Hence, it is important to look at the product designs and drawings revealed by inventors, startups or companies manufacturing the product to validate whether the design is indeed novel or not.

 Searching manufacturer samples

 Hundreds of small things combine to make one mighty object.
 For instance, a single table lamp is made up of multiple parts ranging from shade to socket shell, harp to tube, and a dozen other parts.
 It is not possible for a company to manufacture all the components that are used in the lamp, and it is often the case that the components are bought from different manufacturers and assembled together to form a complete device.